GrischK/catane_scores/README.md

 # catane_scores

-The app is Dockerized, then just start it with
+The app is Dockerized, then just start it with the below command :

 ```docker compose up --build```